haskellfoundation/tech-proposals/proposals/0000-ghc-module-naming.rst

 The accepted `Proposal #51: GHC base libraries <https://github.com/haskellfoundation/tech-proposals/blob/main/proposals/accepted/051-ghc-base-libraries.rst>`_ defines the following libraries:

 * ``base``: the foundational library on which the rest of the ecosystem is based.

-Is API is carefully curated by the `Core Libraries Committee <https://github.com/haskell/core-libraries-committee>`_, and is kept rather stable.
+  * Its API is carefully curated by the `Core Libraries Committee <https://github.com/haskell/core-libraries-committee>`_, and is kept rather stable.

 * ``ghc-experimental``: the home of experimental extensions to GHC, usually ones proposed by the `GHC Steering Committee <https://github.com/ghc-proposals/ghc-proposals/>`_.

   * Functions and types in here are usually candidates for later transfer into ``base``.
 But not necessarily: if a collection of functions is not adopted widely enough, it may not be proposed for a move to `base`.

   * It is user-facing (user are encouraged to depend on it), but its API is less stable than ``base``.

 * ``ghc-prim, ghc-internals`` (and perhaps others): define functions and data types used internally by GHC to support the API of ``base`` and ``ghc-experimental``.